simonehagey/orbdot/docs/source/model_fitting.rst

 7. Companion Planet Analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If there is a companion planet in the system, whether interior or exterior to the observed planet's orbit, it could induce perturbations that cause measurable variations in transit and radial velocity observations.
+The :meth:`~orbdot.analysis.Analyzer.unknown_companion` method derives constraints on a possible companion planet's orbit and mass from the best-fit model.
+If there is a companion planet in the system, whether interior or exterior to the observed planet's orbit, it may induce perturbations that cause measurable variations in transit and radial velocity observations.

-The :meth:`~orbdot.analysis.Analyzer.unknown_companion` method derives constraints on a possible companion planet's orbit and mass with the best-fit model.

 .. code-block:: python